Jim Crace

-Crace's first novel, Continent, was published in 1990.
+Crace's first novel, Continent, was published in 1986.
 Signals of Distress won the 1994 Winifred Holtby Memorial Prize.
 His next novel, Quarantine, won the Whitbread Novel in 1997 and was shortlisted for the Booker Prize of the same year.
 Being Dead won the National Book Critics Circle Award in 1999.
 Harvest was shortlisted for the 2013 Booker Prize, won the 2013 James Tait Black Memorial Prize and won the 2015 International Dublin Literary Award.

 Crace received the American Academy of Arts and Letters E. M. Forster Award in 1996.
 He was awarded a Windham–Campbell Literature Prize in 2015.

 Early life

 Crace was born in 1946 at the neo-classical Hertfordshire country house of Brocket Hall, while it served as a maternity hospital.
-His father he described in 2013 as "a great walker and birder, a curmudgeonly leftwing atheist who... was open-hearted in the big things and narrow and doctrinaire in every other respect...
-I loved my father to bits and as his life was walking, lawn care, politics, books and tennis I have totally turned into him, because those are now the five notes of my life as well".
-An edition of Roget's Thesaurus that his father gave him as a Christmas present when he was 11 Crace retained as a "consant companion, my best possession", throughout his life.
+In 2013, Crace said his father was "a curmudgeonly leftwing atheist who... was open-hearted in the big things and narrow and doctrinaire in every other respect".
+But he also spoke of his love his father at the same time, describing him as a man who liked such activities as birding, walking, gardening, reading and tennis, with Crace admitting that he had "totally turned into him" as he had aged.
+An edition of Roget's Thesaurus that his father gave him as a Christmas present when he was 11 Crace retained as a "constant companion, my best possession", throughout his life.

 Crace grew up at Enfield, London and attended Enfield Grammar School.
 There he was involved in the Campaign for Nuclear Disarmament and Keep Left but did not attend to his A-Levels.
 He ended up at the Birmingham College of Commerce.
 He joined Voluntary Service Overseas (VSO), and was based in Sudan.
 A year later he returned to the UK, where he worked for a time at the BBC.

 Between 1976 and 1987, Crace worked as a freelance journalist, including for The Sunday Times and the Radio Times, before quitting due an experience at The Sunday Times, where his report on the Broadwater Farm riot did not receive the acclaim of his editor, owing to his unwillingness to describe in sufficient detail the hell-like features of this estate.